muratk5n/thirdwave/en/README.md

 ---

-This weirdness is still making rounds in the media..
+This weirdness is still making rounds in the media \#science

 [[-]](https://mobile.twitter.com/docmilanfar/status/1484701362420027394)